 Make a egg mask

 Strengthen fragile hair with an egg mask.
-Jet Rhys, owner of Jet Rhys Salon in Solana Beach, California, suggests whisking half a cup of full fat yogurt, three tablespoons of honey, and one egg yolk and applying it to your hair and scalp.
+Jet Rhys, owner of Jet Rhys Salon in Solana Beach, California, suggests whisking half a cup of full-fat yogurt, three tablespoons of honey, and one egg yolk and applying it to your hair and scalp.
 Cover it with a shower cap and leave on for 15-30 minutes before shampooing out.
-These are 38 secrets your hairstylist won’t tell you.
+(Watch out for these night-time hair mistakes that can ruin your locks.)

 Treat with natural oils